mhkfchun/mhkfchun.github.io/essays/stupid-is-as-stupid-does.md

 Their headline for starters reads: "What does the while(true) loop do in this C++ program?"

-The body of their question immediately starts with a link to a github.
+The body of their question immediately starts with a link to a GitHub.
 Though it's not available anymore, according to comments, it linked to multiple files with over hundreds of lines of code.
 It is also implied in the comments that this was all that was posted originally since they request they post code in their question, not just a link.
 Currently, the question does contain code and further explanation though.

 The person continues and gives multiple lines of exposition about what the program overall does and what various parts of the program itself looks like.
 This is followed by three functions worth of code.
 Only at the very end, does he reiterate that his question involves the while(true) loop and what it does.